 Diabetes is a chronic metabolic disorder that can have a major impact on quality of life, and result in long-term consequences.
-Luckily, it can be treated and its complications can be managed with with proper management.
+Luckily, it can be treated and its complications can be managed with proper management.
 Keep reading to know more on the types of diabetes, causes, symptoms, treatment and how to live a healthy productive life with this condition.

 What is Diabetes?